ushahidi/platform-client-mzima/README.md

 npm run mobile:android
 ````

 ### Mobile Client: Launch in iOS simulator

-You can only develop for iOS or run an iOS simulator with a Mac OS computer.
+You can only develop the mobile client for iOS or run an iOS simulator with a Mac OS computer.

-Add more info here...
+First visit the [iOS requirements](https://capacitorjs.com/docs/getting-started/environment-setup#ios-requirements) section of capacitor js documentation and ensure that you have these 4 tools are installed or updated: Xcode, Xcode Command Line Tools, Homebrew, Cocoapods.

 ### Mobile Client: Setting up the backend platform API
 After running the `mobile:serve` script command above, you should be able to open up the web client's user interface in the browser.
 Running the `mobile:android` and `mobile:ios` commands should also open up the mobile client in the mobile and ios simulators respectively.